Polariton-Enhanced Exciton Transport: Lower polariton properties

-{\bf Lower-polariton properties}.
 The LP detuning ($\delta = E_\mathrm{cav}-E_\mathrm{exc}$) affects how ``excitonic'' or ``photonic'' the LP is; when detuning is negative, the LP is more photonic, and when the detuning is positive, it is more excitonic.
 At resonance ($\delta = 0$), the LP is exactly half photon and half exciton.
-We write the exciton fraction as $f_\mathrm{exc}$ and the cavity photon fraction $f_\mathrm{cav}$, related by $f_\mathrm{cav} + f_\mathrm{exc} = 1$ (see Ref. \onlinecite{Deng2010} for more details).
-The LP detuning is not only a function of the ground-state energies of the photon and the exciton modes; in a planar cavity it is also dependent on the in-plane momentum ($k_\parallel$) of the LP.
-For the LP mode, higher $k_\parallel$ always corresponds to larger exciton fraction.
-This means that at high enough $k_\parallel$, the LP mode is essentially no different from the original exciton mode.
-Under the conditions of non-resonant optical pumping with large excess energy, a large population (reservoir) of highly excitonic lower polaritons will be created at the location of the pump spot, some of which will cool into the low-$k_\parallel$, ``true'' LP states.
-Since this excitonic LP reservoir is at such high $k_\parallel$, its photoluminescence (PL) is typically unresolved by imaging optics.
-This is because high $k_\parallel$ corresponds to high angle of emission, and such collection is limited by the numerical aperture (NA) of the optics.
+We write the exciton fraction as $f_\mathrm{exc}$ and the cavity photon fraction as $f_\mathrm{cav}$, related by $f_\mathrm{cav} + f_\mathrm{exc} = 1$ (see Ref. \onlinecite{Deng2010} for more details).
+The LP detuning is not only a function of the ground-state energies of the photon and the exciton modes; in a planar cavity it is also dependent on the in-plane momentum ($k_\|$) of the LP.
+For the LP mode, higher $k_\|$ always corresponds to larger exciton fraction.
+This means that at high enough $k_\|$, the LP mode is essentially no different from the original exciton mode.
+Under the conditions of non-resonant optical pumping with large excess energy, a large population (reservoir) of highly excitonic lower polaritons will be created at the location of the pump spot, some of which will cool into the low-$k_\|$, ``true'' LP states.
+Since this excitonic LP reservoir is at such high $k_\|$, its photoluminescence (PL) is typically unresolved by imaging optics.
+This is because high $k_\|$ corresponds to high angle of emission, and such collection is limited by the numerical aperture (NA) of the optics.
+Resonant optical pumping can be used to avoid producing this high $k_\|$ reservoir, instead producing a population at a specific $k_\|$ point in the LP mode \cite{VladimirovaPRB2010, TakemuraPRB2014}.